Harshita Chopra

 Jun, 2025 Working at Microsoft Research, Redmond this summer🌻

-Apr, 2025 Paper accepted at ICLR 2025 Workshop on Reasoning and Planning - Singapore!
+Apr, 2025 Presenting at ICLR 2025 Workshop on Reasoning and Planning - Singapore!

-Jan, 2025 Check out our work on Feedback-driven Information Seeking
+Jan, 2025 Check out our work on Feedback-aware Information Seeking

 Sep, 2024 Starting my Ph.D. at UW Seattle!